 Agenda Item Action by Whom Date 3.v.b Audit Committee Minutes: 14.10.21 Received and noted: The Board of Directors received and noted the draft minutes of the Audit Committee meeting held on 14 October 2021.
 4 WORKFORCE 4.i Workforce Report Received: The Director of Workforce and OD a paper setting out key workforce issues.
-Reported: By OM that: We were awaiting guidance on mandatory vaccination.
+Reported: By OM that: i.
+We were awaiting guidance on mandatory vaccination.
 This would provide information on which roles were in and outside scope, how medical exemptions would be managed and the requirements on proof of vaccination for staff joining the Trust.
 This had been discussed at ED's and managers were being encouraged to start conversations with staff.
 We were in the first instance cleansing data to ensure that we had an accurate view of staff who were not vaccinated.
 Some staff had found that their details were not updated on the national system and we needed to understand what evidence would be required for those staff with vaccinations administered overseas.
 Where staff had indicated that they were not willing to undergo vaccination then managers would be undertaking conversations about the reasons for this.
 The national timeline would require the Trust to give notice to staff by the end of December to comply with a first of April implementation date.
-The Trust did not want to move to this timeframe, and it was hoped that we would be able to complete this work and identify all affected staff in January and by that time would have further information to support individual conversations.
-As noted by SP the Women's Network had held its launch event with a number of excellent speakers.
+The Trust did not want to move to this timeframe, and it was hoped that we would be able to complete this work and identify all affected staff in January and by that time would have further information to support individual conversations. ii.
+As noted by SP the Women's Network had held its launch event with a number of excellent speakers. iii.
 The reciprocal mentoring programme was now making real progress and we were finalising feedback to applicants.
 There were some staff where this was not quite the right programme and that was being fed back.
-The national timelets from a range of staff, and it was felt that this would help us to attract recruits in the future.
+The national team had not yet finalised their work and we were waiting for workshop dates.
+The programme had however attracted significant interest from a range of staff, and it was felt that this would help us to attract recruits in the future. iv.
 The future of the NHS Human Resources and Organisational Development (HROD) was a very significant piece of work undertaken over the last year.
-This looked at how the NHS would improve its workforce capability and capacity and set out long-term plans extending to 2030.
-This work was aligned to the NHS People Plan and identified areas that would require resou
+This looked at how the NHS would improve its workforce capability and capacity and set out long-term plans extendin